dr-daisuke-urano/PlantHyperspectralSVD/README.md

 Figure 1 Diagram summarizing this project.

 ## Dependencies
-To create a Conda environment with the dependencies used in Krishmoorthi S (2024), use the following command:
+To create a Conda environment with the dependencies used in Krishmoorthi S (2024), download environment.yml file and use the following command:

 ```bash
 conda env create -f environment.yml